makepkg

 Description

 A MAKEPKG file is a shell-like recipe that describes how to fetch, build, and package a piece of software.
-It is read by mkpkg(8) and parsed by tux(8) for dependency resolution.
+It is read by mkpkg(8) and parsed by for dependency resolution.
 The file consists of metadata comments, scalar variables, array variables, and hook functions.

 File Layout